University of Chichester

 - International Students

-The University of Chichester is a thriving institution recognised for its good teaching and high student satisfaction; the university was awarded silver in the recent Teaching Excellence Framework 2017, and is in the top 25 for student satisfaction (The Complete University Guide 2019).
-Up to 90% of Chichester’s research has been rated as internationally-renowned, and 15% as world-leading in REF 2014.
+The University of Chichester is a thriving institution recognised for its high student satisfaction and good teaching; the university was awarded silver in the Teaching Excellence Framework 2017.
 Students become part of a close-knit community where they are a name and not a number.

 Postgraduate Student Statistics